Our General Social Care Courses

 Motivational Interviewing has its origins in the alcohol field in the 1980’s and is one of the best validated and widely used of all psychosocial interventions for alcohol use problems (Miller & Rose, 2009).
 Dr William Miller observed practice where people accessing treatment and support were often subject to authoritarian and confrontational approaches which resulted in people feeling let down by treatment.
 Consequently, he developed MI alongside Stephen Rollnick.

-MI uses a conversational approach which works with people’s motivations to change grow.
-The MI practitioner on this 2-day Motivational Interviewing Training course is trained to use a guiding style to empower the service user to consider both their internal motivations for change and growth as well as the impact of external factors (family, friends, society and media).
+MI uses a conversational approach which works with people’s motivations to grow and change.
+The MI practitioner on this 2-day Motivational Interviewing Training course is trained to use a guiding style to empower the service user to consider both their internal motivations for change and grow as well as the impact of external factors (family, friends, society and media).
 The service user benefits from this approach through being placed in control of their decision making as the expert of their situation.
 There is a strong focus on the practitioner and service user working in partnership in moving towards change and growth.

 This one day course explores the meaning of emotional resilience and how practitioners can develop their own emotional literacy in order to increase resilience and be more effective in their practice.